 March 2020 Offering: On March 23, 2020, the Company closed on a registered direct offering of 138,715 shares of its common stock at a price to the public of \$9.00 per share, for gross proceeds of approximately \$1.2 million, or \$1.0 million net after deducting commissions and offering expenses.
 In a concurrent private placement, the Company agreed to issue to the investors in the registered direct offering warrants to purchase up to 138,715 shares of the Company's common stock.
-The warrants to purchase up to 138,715 shares of \$11.18 per share, were exercisable six months from the date of issuance, and will expire five and a half years from the date of issuance.
+The warrants to purchase up to 138,715 shares of common stock have an exercise price of \$11.18 per share, were exercisable six months from the date of issuance, and will expire five and a half years from the date of issuance.